bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

 {
   "data": {
     "id": 12,
-    "name": "Buy X units in (Category A), get Y additional units in the same category free (must be of equal or l", "created_from": "api",
+    "name": "Buy X units in (Category A) and get Y additional units in the same category free (must be of equal or lesser value)", "created_from": "api",
     "customer": {
       "group_ids": [],